diagrid-labs/dapr-resiliency-and-durable-execution/.demo/3-workflow/13-workflow-issue.md

-# Workflow issue
+# Simulate issue

-Simulate an issue with the workflow process
+Simulate an issue during the execution of the workflow process.

 1. Ensure you're in the WorkflowDemo folder.
 2. Run the demo with Dapr multi-app run: